ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/05-read-alignment-and-counts-tijs.md

 ### Index the reference genome
-Our first step is to index the reference genome for use by hisat2.
+Our first step is to index the reference genome for use by STAR.
 Indexing allows the aligner to quickly find potential alignment sites for query sequences in a genome, which saves time during alignment.
 Indexing the reference only has to be run once.
-The only reason you would want to create a new index is if you are working with a different reference genome or you are using a different tool for alignment.
+The only reason you would want to create a new index is if you are working with a different reference genome or you are using a different tool for alignment (index files are not exchangeable between tools).

 ~~~
 $ cd ~/RNAseq070319/general